 If an open access version is not available, this extension provides the option to request copy from authors.

-LibKey Nomad - available for Chrome, Firefox or Edge (Choose UNSW Library as your institution)
+LibKey Nomad - available for Chrome, Edge, Firefox, Brave, Vivaldi or Safari (Choose UNSW Library as your institution).

 Find peer-reviewed open access articles and journals in Library collection.
 UNSW Library provides access to open access content sources such as the Directory of Open Access Journals (DOAJ), BASE, and SciELO.
 Easily identify open access items in your search results by the OPEN ACCESS logo.
 Refine your results by selecting the Availability item Open Access.